bartificer/programming-by-stealth/docs/pbs65.md

 ![](../assets/pbs65/Screenshot-2018-10-20-at-15.08.45.png)

-You can use a text add-on as a label, but just remember to use the appropriate ARIA attributes to support assistive technologies:
+You can use a text add-on as a label.
+Just remember to use the appropriate ARIA attributes to support assistive technologies:

 ```html
 <div class="form-row">